Gaillac

-Most of the places of interest in Gaillac are concentrated in a small area, along the banks of the Tarn River and around the abbey - the Tourist Office (with an excellent leaflet suggesting a route around the town centre), the Abbey Museum and the Maisons des Vins are all in the vicinity.
-But there are other interesting sights as well - museums, historical houses, parks - so allow time to explore elsewhere (roughly delimited by the ring of boulevards that surround the old town).
+Most of the places of interest in Gaillac are concentrated in a small area, along the banks of the Tarn River and around the abbey: the Tourist Office (with an excellent leaflet suggesting a route around the town centre), the Abbey Museum and the Maisons des Vins are all in the vicinity...

 The most important monument in Gaillac is the Abbey Saint-Michael, with its origins in the 10th century, although it was substantially enhanced in the 13th and 16th centuries and renovated at the end of the 20th century.
 Adjacent to the abbey you can see some remnants of the buildings that were once associated with the abbey itself.